 Just because you have more time on your hands doesn’t mean you have to take on more activities.
 In fact, you may want to scale back on many of the activities you paid to do while working.
 It becomes a matter of prioritizing.
 For example, are you really an avid golfer that benefits from an annual membership?
 Or are you an occasional golfer who would be better off paying the walk-on fee when you play a round here and there?

 Do you really need that expensive gym membership?
 You could just jog outside, join a less expensive gym, or invest in a treadmill for your house.
 Now that you’re retired, do you still need three streaming services at home?
 Could you live with only one?
 Maybe coordinate with your friends and family to share logins instead.

 What about activities that barely cost any money at all?
-Maybe could start gardening, fishing, or hiking?
-Our point is that you can many find ways to keep yourself busy and engaged in retirement without spending a lot of money.
+Maybe you could start gardening, fishing, or hiking?
+Our point is that you can find many ways to keep yourself busy and engaged in retirement without spending a lot of money.
 It doesn’t have to always be exotic vacations and fancy restaurants.
 You need to be smart now that you’re living on a fixed income.

 Sell Some Stuff

 By the time you reach retirement, you’ve probably accumulated a lifetime of stuff.
 Chances are, you don’t need most of it anymore.
 In fact, there’s probably a basement or garage full of stuff that you never even think about.
 While you may be tempted to view this stuff as junk, you should remember that one person’s trash is another person’s treasure.